adhiiisetiawan/firebase-auth/README.md

 # firebase-auth

-This Project use to example Firebase Authentication, Remove google-service.json to implement in your project
+This project is an example of firebase authentication, Remove google-service.json to implement in your project